DenverCoder1/discord-bot-template/README.md

 ## IDE Configuration

 IDE config such as the `.vscode` folder do not normally belong on GitHub since they are often specific to a particular environment.
 To make sure GitHub will ignore the `.vscode` folder uncomment the line at the end of the `.gitignore`.

-## Coming soon

-This repo will eventually contain info on how to use slash commands and other interactions with Nextcord (these features are still in development).